SpielerNogard/ATVController/README.md

 ## HOW TO USE

+### THESE COMMANDS ONCE HIT CAN TAKE A MINUTE OR MORE TO RUN DEPENDING ON DEVICE COUNT!.
+When you hit a button below.
+It is safe to hit the "HOME" button in the menu to trigger a refresh.
+These scripts will continue to run in the background until there done, you may refresh the page after to see the updates.

 Load the page. (http://localhost:3000) (Change port in ATVController.js).
 On first page load it will create the table in the DB you selected.